Prepaid Credit Cards for Children

 - It's convenient for those last-minute purchases when you're not available to give the kids cash.

-- Prepaid credit cards for children are safer than a regular credit cards or check cards because spending is limited to the amount loaded on the card.
+- Prepaid credit cards for children are safer than regular credit cards or check cards because spending is limited to the amount loaded on the card.
 There are also no high interest rates or late fees associated with the card.

 Disadvantages of prepaid credit cards for children